jeroenjota/kraakscore/README.md

 # Kraakscore

 The app is for (card) tournaments between couples or individuals.
 Could also be used for other tournaments where point scoring is involved.
 > The app uses localstorage to save results and player/couple names.
-The system only saves the current tournament data.
-So not suitable for longterm analyses etc.
+The system saves the current tournament data in localStorage, util you press the "[*OK*]" button.
+Then it will ask you if you want to save to the backend.
+This is still very experimental.
+The data are not suitable for longterm analyses etc.
-Localstorage is not meant for this.

 The app was developped for *Café de Laurierboom*, **the best bar in Amsterdam** where we play a '**Kraak**' tournament every two weeks.

 ## Usage
 If there are old data from a previous tournament, Click [*reset*].
 All tournament data will be deleted, the saved teams/players will still be available.
 (As long as your browsers LocalStorage is not reset)

-For new teams or players, fill in the name(s) of the player/teams in the **Teamname** field and press enter (or click "[*Meedoen*]" )
+For new teams or players, fill in the name(s) of the player/teams in the **Teamname** field and press enter (or click "[*OK*]" )
 Saved teams & players can be selected from the list in the **Opgeslagen teams** section

 You need at least two participants (*duh!*)